 Welcome, dear travelers!

 One of the most common mistakes first-time travelers make is trying to see too much in a short amount of time.
+When planning your trip, consider focusing on a European city to truly experience its unique culture and charm.
 Instead of cramming multiple cities into a week, focus on a few key destinations.
 This allows you to immerse yourself in the local culture and enjoy each place without feeling rushed.
 Prioritize what you want to see and do, stay at a destination for a while, and consider the travel time between locations.

 While credit cards are widely accepted, some places, especially in smaller towns or markets, may prefer cash.
 It’s advisable to carry some euros for such situations.
-Please be aware that the euro is not used in all European countries.
+Please be aware that the euro is not used in all countries in Europe.
 Some countries still have their own local currencies.
 Additionally, inform your bank of your travel plans to avoid any issues with your cards while abroad.
+Consider using credit cards that do not charge foreign transaction fees to avoid additional costs.

 • Prices Always Include Tax: In most European countries, the prices you see on tags always include tax, so you pay exactly what the tag says.